liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 The first mechanism Liferay uses for sending email notifications is user subscriptions.
 Users can subscribe to particular categories and threads.
-Liferay uses the message board's configured *Email From* address to send email notifications to subscribed users whenever a new post is created or an existing post is updated.
+Liferay uses the message board's configured *Email From* address to send email notifications to subscribed users, whenever a new post is created or an existing post is updated.
 Liferay can import email replies to message board notifications directly into the message board.
-This is a very useful features since it allows users to interact on the message board via email without needing to log in to the portal and view the message board page directly.
-However, this feature is not enabled by default.
-To enable this feature, add the following line to your `portal-ext.properties` file:
+This is a very useful features since it allows users to interact on the message board via email, without needing to log in to the portal and view the message board page directly.
+This feature is, however, disabled by default.
+To enable it, add the following line to your `portal-ext.properties` file:

     pop.server.notifications.enabled=true